 As a professor at Amherst College, Edward Hitchcock benefited from unusually good, custom-made visual aids.
-Often paintings executed on cloth, the visual aids included illustrations of extinct and extant animals, botanical illustrations, and boldly colored diagrams of rock strata.
+Often paintings executed on cloth, the visual aids included illustrations of extinct and extant animals, botanical pictures, and boldly colored diagrams of rock strata.
 Hitchcock didn't have to pay his artist; he was married to her.
 But it wasn't a case of a slave-driving husband overworking an unappreciated wife.
 The Hitchcocks were collaborators who shared a love for science, nature and theology.

 By the time she reached her teens, her talents were unmistakable.
 She worked out syzygies of the Moon and Sun — alignments that could predict eclipses — when she was 14.
 Before she concluded her teenage years, she was teaching art and science at Deerfield Academy.
 The school principal at the time was Edward Hitchcock.
 She had a religious conversion.
 The two fell in love.

 The Hitchcocks married in 1821, and embarked on an unusual honeymoon project: documenting mushroom species near their home.
 He noted characteristics while she sketched.
 Her study of flora didn't end there; she produced two albums of botanical illustrations.

 Five years after they married, Edward became a professor at Amherst College.
-He taught natural history, geology and chemistry, and for the next 36 years, Orra produced big diagrams for his use in teaching.
+He taught natural history, geology and chemistry, and for the next 36 years, Orra produced more than 60 big diagrams for his use in teaching.
 She also provided illustrations for his books, such as landscapes for his Report on the Geology, Minerology, Botany, and Zoology of Massachusetts published in 1833.
 Some of her illustrations showed Triassic footprints that Edward attributed to giant birds.
 He was partially right; dinosaurs were ancestors of modern birds.

 The Hitchcocks' happy collaboration ended in 1863 when Orra died of tuberculosis.
 Edward wrote that his devoted partner worked "without the slightest pecuniary compensation, or the hope of artistic reputation."
 She might not have had a public reputation for her work, but it appears his friends all knew about her abilities.
 It might be a sign of how much he missed her that he died the following year.

 Orra White Hitchcock got posthumous recognition after the turn of the 21st century.
-Linda Hall Library commemorated her work, Amherst College devoted an exhibition to her in 2011, and New York's American Fold Art Museum produced an exhibition about her life and work in 2018, titled Charting the Divine Plan: The Art of Orra White Hitchcock (1796-1863).
+Linda Hall Library commemorated her work, Amherst College devoted an exhibition to her in 2011, and New York's American Folk Art Museum produced an exhibition about her life and work in 2018, titled Charting the Divine Plan: The Art of Orra White Hitchcock (1796-1863).